Werner Boost: Arrest and trial

 Four months later, Boost was arrested.
-A Revieroberjäger discovered him while he was watching a couple in amusement in their car in a grove near Düsseldorf.
+A Revieroberjäger discovered him while he was watching a couple being intimate in their car in a grove near Düsseldorf.
 Although there was a chance to escape, Boost did not resist his arrest.

 At the trial in June 1956, his former accomplice Lorbach testified against Boost.
 He confessed to the attack on Bernd Servé and his partner in 1953, stating that Boost had killed his victim by a targeted headshot.
-Because of this statement was tried for murder and convicted to life imprisonment.
+Because of this statement, Boost was tried for murder and convicted to life imprisonment.

-The other murder charges - and another attempted murder of a couple in 1956, which was only prevented because the woman called on passer-bys for help - were seen by the court as insufficient evidence to be proven.
+The other murder charges - and another attempted murder of a couple in 1956, which was only prevented because the woman called on passers-by for help - were seen by the court as insufficient evidence to be proven.

 The behaviour and actions of the rather unobtrusive defendant during the process were described as charismatic.
-Similarly, Lorbach, who was portrayed as Boost's personal instrument of bizarre fantasies in search of the perfect murder, described his relationship with Werner Boost.
+Similarly, Lorbach, who was portrayed as Boost's personal instrument of bizarre fantasies in search of the perfect murder, described his relationship with Werner Boost as being under his "spell".

 Lorbach was convicted as an accessory of aiding and abetting to six years imprisonment, taking his confession into account.

-In July 1990, Werner Boost was released after 34 years of imprisonment from the Schwerte Prison.
+In July 1990, Werner Boost was released after 34 years of imprisonment from Schwerte Prison.